 …the Charter is intended to set a standard upon which present as well as future legislation is to be tested.
 Therefore the meaning of the concept of freedom of conscience and religion is not to be determined solely by the degree to which that right was enjoyed by Canadians prior to the proclamation of the Charter.
 [Emphasis in original.]

 Our rights are only as good as the extent to which we enforce them.
-If you have been detrimentally impacted by harsh policies of a public body, whether in relation to covid-19 or otherwise, seek legal advice immediately.
+If you have been detrimentally impacted by harsh policies of a public body, seek legal advice immediately.